 Located next to the very remote Madeira Island is even more remote Porto Santo.
 The tiny island's main city is Vila Baleira, where you will find a long, sandy beach that is usually uncrowded.

 The town also has historic houses, cobblestone streets and delicious food.
-Porto Santo offers volcanic peaks, centuries-old windmills and welcoming locals as well.
+Porto Santo offers volcanic peaks, centuries-old windmills and welcoming locals.

 15. Lacco Ameno, Italy

 Where to stay: Regina Isabella Resort & Spa